MicrosoftDocs/azure-devops-docs/docs/package/feeds/common-identities.md

 To find and give a team access to a feed, search for the team name.

 Project collections always have a team called **[DefaultCollection]\Project Collection Valid Users**.
-This team automatically contains everyone who is allowed to login to your Team Services account.
+This team automatically contains everyone who is allowed to login to your VSTS account.

 ## Build service identities